Pankaj-Str/JAVA-SE-Tutorial-codeswithpankaj/Day_60_LambdaExpressions/README.md

 Lambda expressions were introduced in Java 8 as a part of the Project Lambda.
 They are a significant enhancement to the Java programming language, bringing functional programming constructs to a traditionally object-oriented language.
 Lambda expressions provide a concise way to express instances of single-method interfaces (functional interfaces) and enable the development of more expressive and readable code.

+For a more in-depth exploration of Java lambda expressions, you can also check out [Mastering Java Lambda Expressions: A Comprehensive Guide](https://codeswithpankaj.medium.com/mastering-java-lambda-expressions-a-comprehensive-guide-by-codes-with-pankaj-c2ca3b141eb8) by Codes with Pankaj.

 ## Basics of Lambda Expressions

 ### Syntax